jammer0501/rpg-weather/README.md

-# Journeys of the Wild
+# RPG Companion

-Weather roller for tabletop RPGs.
+Weather and events roller for tabletop RPGs.
 Supports The One Ring and Blade Runner modes.

 ## Running locally